karanpathak/Text-search-Trie/README.md

 # Trie
-**This project is focussed on implementing text search in a paragraph.**
+**This project is focussed on implementing text search in a paragraph using TRIE**

 :octocat: